Welcome

 Thank you to all who contribute.

-We pray for peace in Ukraine, Palestine, Sudan and all the war-torn countries of our world
+We pray for peace in Ukraine, Sudan, Russia, Palestine, Lebanon, Israel and all the war-torn countries of our world

 Hooke Heritage Project

-2024 remains a time of renewed progress with the church and community, through our international Hooke Heritage Project, to be built in the churchyard.
+2026 remains a time of renewed progress with the church and community.

-Huge thanks to the National Lottery Heritage Fund for their key support.
+We still give huge thanks to the National Lottery Heritage Fund and others for their support.

 .